The Plants We Show

 Self Show Auriculas have the outer half of the pip of one colour.
 The main colours recognised by classes at the Shows are yellow, red, blue and dark, but there are many shades ranging from cream through to dark brown and purple.

 Alpine Auriculas can be distinguished from Show Auriculas by the lack of paste in the eye, indeed they should not have any farina on the plant at all.
 The tube and eye combine to make a Gold Centre or a Light Centre, the two types of Alpine Auricula.
 Outside the eye the colourful pips come in shades of red and brown for the Gold Centres and pink through to blue for the Light Centred.
 These colours in turn shade from dark near the eye to lighter hues at the edge.

 Alpine Auriculas are considered easier to grow than Show Auriculas and adapt much better to garden cultivation.
 However they are probably the most colourful.

 Double Auriculas were very popular in the 18th century, but fell out of fashion and were almost lost to cultivation.
 They have been revived and raised to Florist's standards in recent years in a wide range of colours including striped.
 The degree of doubling can vary from those with neat camellia like flowers through to full doubles with many petals.
 The main criteria are that the petals are rounded with no notches and that they fully obscure the central pin.

 Striped Auriculas are another recently revived variety and becoming very popular.
-The stripes should be from the eye to the edge and are usually formed from alternating rays of petal and virescent material.
+The stripes should be from the outer edge of the eye to the outer rim and are usually formed from alternating rays of petal and virescent material.
 The virescent stripes are often grey or white due to the presence of farina which inhibits their growth.
 The alternating petal material grows faster and is why the Stripes can show a ragged rather than circular edge.
 There is a wide range of colours and still plenty of scope for the amateur hybridist.

 Go to Primula Gallery